 Getting a ROBS involves several steps.
 If you decide to work with a ROBS provider, it will guide you through each stage of the process to ensure compliance with tax rules and regulations.

 To be eligible to do a ROBS, your business must be structured as a C-corp.
 This is largely because this business structure is the only one that can issue the type of stock that will allow you to get access to your personal retirement funds.
-S-corporations, partnerships, and sole proprietorships could not pursue a ROBS for business funding.
+S corporations, partnerships, and sole proprietorships would be unable to pursue a ROBS for business funding.

 If you are already structured as a C-corp or have created a new C-corp, the next step will be to create a retirement plan under this business structure.
 Some retirement plan options include a 401(k), a defined benefit plan, and a defined contribution plan.